 PPO payments escalate based on indices specified at the time of settlement of the PPO.
-The majority of PPO claims escalate based on an Annual Survey of Hours and Earnings index (ASHE) with a smaller number escalating in line with the Retail Prices Index (RPI).
-The small number of PPO claims the Company has escalate at the ASHE index.
-Assumptions are therefore required for the future escalation of this index.
+The majority of PPO claims escalate based on an Annual Survey of Hours and Earnings index (ASHE) with a smaller number escalating in line with the Retail Price Index ("RPI").
+Assumptions are therefore required for the future escalation of these indices.
 The Company assumes that, over the longer term, the future escalation of the ASHE indices will be linked to RPI within the UK economy and uses market consistent views of future RPI inflation as the basis to project future ASHE inflation.
 Adjustments are then made to allow for any expected differences between future ASHE inflation and future RPI inflation.